AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 ---
-title: Build a donations contract
+title: Write a donations contract
 tags: [developers, tutorial, example]
 ---

-# Build a donations contract
+# Write a donations contract

 In this tutorial we'll create two contracts related to crowdfunding: